Adapters & Integrations

 x402 Vendor Adapters

-Normalize vendor-specific events to PaymentEvidence
+Normalize vendor-specific x402 events to canonical PaymentEvidence

 Daydreams

-@peac/adapter-x402-daydreamsAI inference router adapter for Daydreams events.
+@peac/adapter-x402-daydreamsAI inference router adapter for Daydreams events with model and token tracking.

 - Event normalization to PaymentEvidence